-We are offering 1,280,750 American Depositary Shares (each, an "ADS" and, collectively the "ADSs"), each representing three (3) of our ordinary shares (the "Ordinary Shares") issuable upon the exercise of currently outstanding warrants (the "Warrants") that we issued in connection with our initial public offering of our ADSs and Warrants.
+This prospectus relates to 1,280,750 American Depositary Shares (each, an "ADS" and, collectively the "ADSs"), each representing three (3) of our ordinary shares (the "Ordinary Shares") issuable upon the exercise of outstanding warrants (the "Warrants") that may be sold at various times by the selling securityholders identified under "Selling Securityholders."
+The selling securityholders may sell ADSs from time to time in the principal market on which the stock is traded at the prevailing market price or in negotiated transactions.
 The Warrants have an initial per ADS exercise price of \$4.06, subject to adjustment.
-The Warrants will expire on October 28, 2025, ten (10) years from their date of issuance.
-No securities are being offered pursuant to this prospectus other than the ADSs that will be issued upon exercise of those currently outstanding Warrants.
+The Warrants are exercisable immediately and will expire ten (10) years from the date of issuance.

 We will not receive any proceeds from the sale of those ADSs.
 To the extent any of the Warrants are exercised for cash, if at all, we will receive the exercise price for those Warrants.
+The selling securityholders may be deemed underwriters of the ADSs that they are offering.
+We will pay the expenses of registering these ADSs, but all selling and other expenses incurred by the selling securityholders will be paid by them.

 The Ordinary Shares are listed on Nasdaq Stockholm under the symbol "OASM" and on the Frankfurt Stock Exchange under the symbol "OMAX."
-On July 25, 2016, the last reported sale price of the Ordinary Shares on Nasdaq Stockholm and the Frankfurt Stock Exchange was \$1.11 and \$1.10, respectively, based on the certified foreign exchange rates published by the Federal Reserve Bank of New York on July 22, 2016.
+On June 30, 2016, the last reported sale price of the Ordinary Shares on Nasdaq Stockholm and the Frankfurt Stock Exchange was \$1.23 and \$1.11, respectively, based on the certified foreign exchange rates published by the Federal Reserve Bank of New York on June 24, 2016.